labstructbioinf/SSAxgeo/README.md

 ### 1 - Get a sampling of a clustered PDB

 Once the local pdb copy is in place, compute a clustered pdb with a given sequence redundancy.
-For instance, with the command bellow the user can obtain clusters for 30% of redundance of each entry with at least 2 angstron resolutions.
+For instance, with the command bellow the user can obtain entries clustered by 30% of redundance and entry with at least 2 angstron resolutions.

 ```{bash}
 getSampleOfClstrPDB /path/to/mypdb/ -out_dir /path/to/mydir/ -redundancy 30 -res_lim 2.0 -ncpus 4 -seed 0